Defenders (comics): Fear Itself: The Deep

 During the 2011 "Fear Itself" storyline, Doctor Strange forms a new version of the Defenders with Lyra (daughter of Hulk), Namor, Loa (a student of the X-Men), and the Silver Surfer to confront Attuma who has become Nerkkod, Breaker of Oceans.
 Many past Defenders appear in the last issue.

 2011 series

 Marvel launched a new Defenders series in December 2011, written by Matt Fraction and drawn by Terry Dodson.
-The new book features Doctor Strange, Red She-Hulk, Namor, the Silver Surfer and Iron Fist.
+The new book features Doctor Strange, Red She-Hulk, Namor, Silver Surfer, and Iron Fist.
 The new series follows the reunion of the Defenders in Fear Itself: The Deep.
-During the battle against the Death Celestials the characters Black Cat, Nick Fury, and Ant-Man join the team.
+During the battle against the Death Celestials, the characters Black Cat, Nick Fury, and Ant-Man join the team.
 The series was cancelled at issue #12.
 Despite the prophecy supposedly being a hoax, the central storyline of the series involves a reunion of the original four Defenders setting off a chain of events leading to the destruction of the universe.
-In the final issue, Dr. Strange changes the past so that the reunion never happens, thus erasing all the events of the series.
+In the final issue, Strange changes the past so that the reunion never happens, thus erasing all the events of the series.